 3. Assign your VA to create a periodic newsletter

 If your VA has a knack for writing and research work, you can ask him or her to update some of your past articles with fresh ideas.
-For example, if you have an article “4 Best Cameras for College Students”, you can ask your VA to come up with an article patterned on this one and entitled “4 More Best Cameras for College Students”.
+For example, if you have an article “4 Best Cameras for College Students”, you can ask your VA to come up with an article patterned on this one and entitled “4 Best Cameras for College Students”.
 But this time, the article can only be viewed exclusively by your subscribers.
 So, you can place a hook at the end of the old article that says something like: “Click here and sign up to get exclusive info about “4 Best Cameras for College Students” in printable PDF.”

 5. If your VA has a knack for graphic design, take advantage of it in your email campaigns

 If your VA can use Adobe Suite (Photoshop, Illustrator, etc.) or Canva, she can create attractive graphic designs that can be posted on photo-sharing sites like Pinterest and Instagram and used in your email campaigns.
 This post can then be linked back to your blog or website.
-Or better yet, if your VA can come up with a series of designs like a series of printable posters based on one of my previous articles like “10 Useful Ideas And Quotes From Alain de Botton”.
+Or better yet, if your VA can come up with a series of designs like a series of printable posters based on one of my previous articles, like “10 Useful Ideas And Quotes From Alain de Botton”.
 What I will do is post only five of those quotes and the rest can be accessed only by those who will sign up on my mailing list.
 By the way, if you do such a campaign, please make sure that the quotes or any other materials you will use will not make you liable for plagiarism or infringement.
 My advice is to use quotes (or other materials) that are free from any copyright issues or those that are considered public domain.

 6. Ask your VA to help you conceptualize or run an email contest or promo